hso-nn/crm-sdk/WebAPI.md

 ### 2.11.1) Unbound function
 See https://msdn.microsoft.com/en-us/library/gg309638.aspx.
-The execute unbound function has one parameters:
+The execute unbound function has one argument:
 * functionString

 ```javascript